Editing Individual Files on Remote Hosts

 To discard the changes introduced to the file after the last upload, click .

-Note that an individual file is not added to a project.
-As a result, all changes are discarded as soon as you close the file or the currently opened project unless these changes have been uploaded.
+Note that any changes to an individual file are discarded as soon as you close the file or the currently opened project unless these changes have been uploaded.
 To prevent losing your data, RubyMine displays the following dialog when you attempt to close the edited file or the entire project.